 For the PF deduction, the maximum limit of salary of the employee is Rs 15,000 per month.
 This means that even if the employee’s salary is above Rs 15,000, the employer is liable to contribute only on Rs 15,000 that is Rs 1,800.

-How Empxtrack Handles ESI and PF Statutory Compliance
+How an Automated Payroll Software Manages ESI and PF Statutory Compliance

-Empxtrack is one of the best payroll software providers that takes away the burden of calculating ESI and PF contributions from the company’s side as well as employee’s side.
-Empxtrack allows you to set your and your employees’ ESI and PF preferences.
-It allows you to select the PF rules applicable to your company.
+Empxtrack is one of the best payroll software providers that simplifies ESI and PF calculation.
+The software allows an employer to set its own and employees’ ESI and PF preferences.
 You can select the PF contribution of the company as:

 12% of Basic salary.

 Minimum of 12% of Basic salary or Fixed Monthly PF deduction.